clnhlzmn/blog/_drafts/copper-kitten.md

 2. Convert the ast that is produced by ANTLR to a simpler ast that is easier to work with.

    The class CkBaseVisitor (generated by ANTLR) is extended [here][grammar visitors] to convert the ANTLR generated ast into a [simpler representation][ast].
-The CkBaseVisitor extensions are used to parse program.ck [here][parse.kt] and return an instance of BaseASTNode.
+The CkBaseVisitor extensions are used to parse program.ck [here][parse.kt] and return the simpler ast.

 3. Type check the program.

    Type checking is implemented [here][analyze.kt].
-The type checker (inferrer) is based on the example implementation at the end of ["Basic Polymorphic Typechecking" by Luca Cardelli][Cardelli].
+The type checker is based on the example implementation at the end of ["Basic Polymorphic Typechecking" by Luca Cardelli][Cardelli].

 4. Compile the program.

    Compilation is done by the [CompilationVisitor] class.
 For now this amounts to visiting the ast and returning a list of assembler instructions.

-The [command line option interpreter][CLI] is the entry point for ckc.
+The [command line option parser][CLI] is used when ckc is invoked on the command line.
 It parses command line options, reads the input file, performs the compilation steps above, and writes the output to the specified output file.

 ### Assembler

-The CK assembler ([cka]) takes a single program.cka file (program) and converts it to a C99 program.c file that includes the CK program bytecode and the program entry point.
+The CK assembler ([cka]) takes a single program.cka file and converts it to a C99 file.
 The main task of the assembler is to convert the [abstract assembler syntax][cka.g4] into a list of concrete bytecodes and literal values to be consumed by the runtime vm.
 Part of cka's task is to generate layout functions to be used by the memory management scheme to identify pointers on the stack and in heap allocated objects.
+Another thing that the assembler does is combine the program bytecode array, generated functions, and other supporting pieces together into a .c file with a `main` function that initializes the CK runtime and starts execution.

 I won't go into too much detail on cka here unless there is interest.
 It's pretty boring and mostly self explanatory.

-The output of cka (program.c) must be compiled and linked with any files containing definitions of `cfun`s and with the chosen garbage collection implementation file (one of copying\_gc.c, incremental\_gc.c, or mark\_compact\_gc.c).
+The output of cka must be compiled and linked with any files containing definitions of `cfun`s and with the chosen garbage collection implementation file (one of copying\_gc.c, incremental\_gc.c, or mark\_compact\_gc.c).
 Again, the example [makefile] demonstrates this.

 ### Runtime